PZ007/STM32/IAP/STM32F401/README.md

 <h3>Notes</h3>
 <ul>
 <li>This application might also work for other STM32F4xx devices.
-If it doesn't for yours, send an e-mail to info@bitcontrol.ch.</li>
+If it doesn't for yours, send an e-mail to info@bitcontrol.ch.
+We might be able to build one for you in short time.</li>
+<li>If you need a different port pin or a different address in RAM for keeping the IAP running, again, drop us an e-mail.</li>
 </ul>